-On December 1, 2017 the Company completed the acquisition of certain software technologies and customer contracts from KESM Transactions Solutions Inc. & LoyalMark LLC which assets comprise the KESM/LoyalMark software platform.
+On December 1, 2017, the Company completed the acquisition of certain software technologies and customer contracts from KESM Transactions Solutions Inc. & LoyalMark LLC which assets comprise the KESM/LoyalMark software platform.
 The acquisition is a business combination accounted for using the acquisition method in accordance with IFRS 3.
 Assets assumed in the acquisition have been recorded at their fair values as at the date of acquisition.
 The excess of the consideration transferred over the fair value of the assets acquired has been included in goodwill.
-The acquisition of the KESM/LoyalMark assets is expected to contribute to the profitability of the Company through synergies identified and expected to be realized in the elimination of redundant expenditures including staff and overheads.
-In determining the fair market value of the assets acquired, synergies are not factored in in order to assess a fair market participant value.
-As a result, goodwill was created which represents the synergistic benefits to be realized by the Company starting immediately following acquisition.
-In consideration for the assets, the Company issued 35,800,000 common shares, and paid cash consideration of \$200,000 of which \$100,000 was paid on closing of the acquisition with the remaining \$100,000 to be paid during fiscal 2018 and fiscal 2019 (\$25,000 - 2018 and \$75,000 -2019).
+In consideration for the assets, the Company issued 35,800,000 common shares, and paid cash consideration of \$200,000 of which \$100,000 was paid on closing of the acquisition with the remaining \$100,000 to be paid during fiscal 2018 and fiscal 2019 (\$25,000 - 2018 and \$75,000 - 2019).
 In addition, the Company entered into 5-year consulting agreements with the 2 owners of KESM/LoyalMark to provide advice and consulting services in advancing the business.
 In consideration for providing the services under the consulting agreements, the Company will pay \$33,334 and US\$10,000 respectively per month.
 The consulting agreements may be terminated by KESM/LoyalMark with 30 days' notice.
 The consulting services have been determined to be post acquisition compensation.